potrepka/Artifact/README.md

 ## Examples

 Images are cropped after processing.
-As such, it may prove effective to apply reflection padding, symmetric padding, or wrap padding to an image prior to processing in order to reduce the effect of unwanted artifacts.
+Therefore, it may prove effective to apply reflection padding, symmetric padding, or wrap padding to an image prior to processing in order to reduce the effect of unwanted artifacts.